-Founded in 2017, Dufour Aerospace, a Switzerland based company, is in the business of making hybrid-electric vertical takeoff and landing (VTOL) aircraft and electric vertical takeoff and landing (eVTOL) aircraft for fast and clean Urban Air Mobility (UAM).
-Thomas Pfammatter is Dufour Aerospace’s Co-founder & CEO, Dominique Steffen Co-founder and Jasmine Kent Co-founder & Chief Technology Officer.
-The company has over 30 years experience in Swiss commercial helicopter operations and building their UAM aircraft for rugged operations in harsh environments with high performance parameteres.
+Founded in 2017, Dufour Aerospace, a Switzerland based company, is in the business of making hybrid-electric vertical takeoff and landing (VTOL) aircraft and electric vertical takeoff and landing (eVTOL) aircraft for fast and clean Urban Air Mobility (UAM) operations.
+Thomas Pfammatter is Dufour Aerospace’s Co-founder & CEO.
+He operates alongside Dominique Steffen, a Co-founder of Dufour, and Jasmine Kent, who functions as Co-founder & Chief Technology Officer.
+The company has over 30 years experience in Swiss commercial helicopter operations and building their UAM aircraft for rugged operations in harsh environments with high performance parameters.

-Dufour Aerospace's goal is to manufacture and sell hybrid-electric and electric tilt-wing VTOL aricraft from your home to anywhere you want over five times faster than a car but at the same cost per kilometer in both mountain and rural transportation.
+Dufour Aerospace's goal is to manufacture and sell hybrid-electric and electric tilt-wing VTOL aircraft.
+They maintain that such aircraft allow transport to and from any location at five times the speed of a car but at the same cost per kilometer in mountainous and rural environments.
 The company proposes their aircraft can perform more than 80 percent of today's helicopter operations.
 The company notes that it was inspired by Canadair’s pioneering work 50 years ago with the CL-84 tiltwing aircraft.

 Dufour Aerospace announced on March 7, 2018 that it was developing a tilt-wing eVTOL called the "aEro2."
 The company stated that the aEro2 would build on the success of its aEro 1 electric CTOL aerobatic plane.
 The eVTOL aEro2 will use a modular hybrid-electric power system.